|WDJCU roll of honour|

 The Union has been organising competitive cricket in the west of Scotland since the late 1950s.
-On this page we show the roll of honour, detailing league and cup winners over the history of the West District Junior Cricket Union.
-We also list the winners of the Union's annual indoor tournaments - the Super 8s - played between Christmas and New Year.
+On this page we show the roll of honour, detailing league and cup winners over the history of the West District Junior Cricket Union ("WDJCU").
+We also list the winners of the Union's annual indoor tournament - the Super 8s - played between Christmas and New Year.

-The dominant club over the history of the Union has been Clydesdale CC with no fewer than 56 league titles to their name.
-This is some way ahead of the next most successful club in terms of league titles, Ferguslie CC, with 27.
-Coming in third is West of Scotland CC with 21 championships, with Poloc CC at number four with thirteen.
-In the Frank Smith Trophy, the Union's longest-running cup competition, the most successful club is, again, Clydesdale CC, with seventeen wins.
-Behind Clydesdale CC, with the second-most wins, is Ferguslie CC with seven wins, Ayr CC have six wins to their name, with West of Scotland CC next with four successes.
-The more recently-set up Under 13 League Cup has seen two winners to date: West of Scotland CC and Prestwick CC.
+The dominant club over the history of WDJCU league cricket has been Clydesdale CC with no fewer than 61 league titles to their name, up to and including season 2015.
+This is some way ahead of the next most successful club in terms of league titles, Ferguslie CC, with 28.
+Coming in third is West of Scotland CC with 23 championships, with Poloc CC at number four with fourteen.
+In the Frank Smith Trophy, the Union's longest-running cup competition, the most successful club is, again, Clydesdale CC, with eighteen wins.
+Behind Clydesdale CC, with the second-most wins, is Ferguslie CC with seven wins, Ayr CC have six wins to their name, with Poloc CC and West of Scotland CC next with four successes each.
+The more recently-set up Under 13 League Cup has seen three winners to date: West of Scotland CC, Prestwick CC and Clydesdale CC.

-Equally as competitive, but with not quite the same history, the B leagues have grown in popularity over the years with a growing number of clubs entering.
+Equally as competitive, but with not quite the same history, the B leagues have grown in popularity over the years with a growing number of clubs entering since the leagues were started at the turn of the Century.
 With their flexibility in terms of scheduling, the B leagues offer many competing clubs additional opportunities to facilitate competitive hardball cricket for their juniors.